BlitzBudget/learn.blitzbudget.com/chapters/coding/backend/serverless/java/java-fundamentals/chapter-seventeen.md

-**Generics in Java: Mastering the Concept of Generics and How They Enhance Type Safety**
+# Chapter 17: **Generics in Java: Mastering the Concept of Generics and How They Enhance Type Safety**

 Java Generics is a powerful feature introduced in Java 5 that brings type safety and flexibility to the language.
 Generics allow developers to create classes, interfaces, and methods that can work with different types while ensuring type safety at compile-time.
 In this blog post, we will delve into the concept of generics, explore how they enhance type safety, and demonstrate their usage with practical examples.